 Rebecca Boyle is an award-winning freelance journalist in Saint Louis, Missouri.
 She is a contributing writer for The Atlantic and a frequent contributor at FiveThirtyEight.
 Rebecca is also a member of the group science blog The Last Word on Nothing.
-Her work regularly appears in New Scientist, Aeon, Wired, Popular Science, and various other publications for adults and kids, and has been anthologized in the Best American Science & Nature Writing.
+Her work regularly appears in Scientific American, New Scientist, Aeon, Wired, Popular Science, and other publications, and has twice been anthologized in the Best American Science & Nature Writing.

-Rebecca was a 2013 journalism fellow at the National Center for Atmospheric Research in Boulder, Colo., and a 2011 Ocean Science Journalism fellow at the Woods Hole Oceanographic Institution in Woods Hole, Mass.
-She is the recipient of numerous other fellowships and awards, but the best one is her certificate of attendance from Space Camp.
+Rebecca was a 2013 journalism fellow at the National Center for Atmospheric Research in Boulder, Colo., a 2011 Ocean Science Journalism fellow at the Woods Hole Oceanographic Institution in Woods Hole, Mass., and a former Space Camp attendee.

 Here are some nice things others say about Rebecca’s writing.